cambridge-ceu/GitHub-matters/docs/Notes.md

 git clone https://github.com/PMBio/peer PMBio
 ```

-which download a repository, its wiki pages, and a new directory, respectively.
+which download a repository, its wiki pages, and into a new directory, respectively.
 Use `git pull` to pull updates, which can be checked with `git diff`.
 When it shows following message

 ```
 old mode 100644